 - Schools work within the National Safe Schools Framework that provides all schools, teachers, parents and students with resources to develop student safety and wellbeing policies, including cyber-safety.

 - Schools have guidelines around the acceptable use of technology at school that students must agree to.
-The Department filters internet use to protect schools from known risks.
+The Department filters internet use to protect students from known risks.

 Where can I get more information?

 - Visit our Cyber Safety webpage for links to resources, including the:

 Download the Print version of brochure (PDF, 256KB)